4 FRENCH IDIOMS about EYES 👀🇫🇷

 We saw two colloquial and two more common language so that you can really expand, enrich your vocabulary.

-If you liked this video, of course, put a "like" and above all, subscribe and activate the bell so you don't miss any of my videos.
+If you liked this video, of course, put a "like" on it and, above all, subscribe and activate the bell so you don't miss any of my videos.

 See you soon.